bahorn/bahorn.github.io/input/index.md

 ### Goose V Velociraptors (AstonHack 2017 Winner)

 I wrote a dinosaur themed game for the <a href="https://en.wikipedia.org/wiki/Vectrex">Vectrex</a>.
-Written in Assembly for the 6809 microprocessor.
+It is written in Assembly for the 6809 microprocessor.

 The project was the overall winner of this Hackathon.